LinkedIn Message Templates: 12 Ready-to-Send Examples (2026)

 - Copy-pasting the same message to everyone.
 Recipients can tell.
 Even minor personalisation dramatically increases response rates.

 - Sending a wall of text.
 Paragraphs that run to six or seven sentences lose people before they reach the ask.
+Cut every sentence that does not add new information.

 Make Your CV Match Your Message